210 Main Street

 Mark Newman lived 210 Main until April 29, 1818, when he exchanged this house with Trustees of Phillips Academy for the late Samuel Abbot House at 57 Central Street. $5000 was the agreed amount for both properties.
 Mark died on June 15,1859 in another one of his homes on the site of Christ Church.

-Oliver Wendell Holmes lived here while a student, class of 1825.
+Oliver Wendell Holmes class of 1825.

 "The schoolboy's chosen home is reached at last, - I see it now, the same unchanging spot - The swinging gate, the little garden plot - The narrow yard, the rock that made its floor - The flat, pale house, the knocker-garnished door - The small, trim parlor, nest, decorous, chill - The strange new faces, kind but grave and still."
 [From "The Schoolboy" written and read by Oliver Wendell Holmes in 1878 at the centennial Celebration of the founding of Phillips Academy].

 James C. Sawyer, Treasurer of Phillips Academy and Director of Andover National Bank, 1902-1933, lived here.
+The house underwent restoration and modifications including the addition of the piazza on the front facing the Bell Tower.

 Bibliography/References: